SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Introduction

 \section{Introduction}

 Accurate dose calculations are critical for proton therapy treatment planning to ensure precise treatment delivery while minimising uncertainties in patient outcomes.
 Thus, high-fidelity models are needed to capture the inherently stochastic nature of proton interactions in tissue, including energy loss, scattering, and nuclear interactions.
-Currently, pencil beam algorithms \citep{hong1996pencil, schaffner1999dose} are the standard dose calculation technique in the clinical setting because of their computational efficiency, which allows for fast treatment planning.
+Currently, pencil beam algorithms \citep{hong1996pencil, schaffner1999dose} remain widely used in clinical workflows due to their computational efficiency, particularly for treatment planning and optimisation.
 However, they achieve speed at the expense of accuracy.
 Pencil beam algorithms perform reliably in homogeneous media and provide good agreement for depth–dose profiles, but struggle to accurately model lateral spread, tissue heterogeneities, and complex geometries.
 Due to this, Monte Carlo (MC) models such as Geant4 \citep{agostinelli2003geant4}, TOPAS \citep{perl2012topas}, GATE \citep{grevillot2020gate} and FLUKA \citep{bohlen2014fluka}, among others, are an alternative to analytical methods to perform the most accurate dose calculations, which can reduce the error margins by several millimetres \citep{paganetti2012range}.
 This is achieved by tracking each proton step by step and sampling each possible interaction according to its probability, which means this method tends to be much slower, compromising computational efficiency and therefore its suitability for routine treatment planning.

-GPU-based implementations such as MOQUI \citep{lee2022moqui} enable highly efficient dose scoring, while other approaches avoid simulating secondary particles to fully exploit GPU computing power \citep{shan2022virtual}.
-On the CPU side, optimised codes such as MCsquare \citep{deng2020mcsquare} leverage multi-core architectures to achieve substantial reductions in computation time.
-These developments are bringing MC closer to routine use in treatment planning and plan verification.
-However, achieving near real-time performance for adaptive therapy or robust optimisation remains challenging, particularly for complex patient geometries and medical images with a large number of voxels.
+Optimised CPU codes such as MCsquare \citep{deng2020mcsquare} leverage multi-core architectures to achieve substantial reductions in computation time.
+To date, a number of highly optimised GPU-based Monte Carlo frameworks have demonstrated that near real-time proton dose calculation is achievable in practice, including FRED \citep{schiavi2017fred}, pGPUMCD \citep{maneval2019pgpumcd} and gPMC \citep{jia2012gpu}.
+Other GPU-based implementations such as MOQUI \citep{lee2022moqui} enable highly efficient dose scoring, while other approaches avoid simulating secondary particles to fully exploit GPU computing power \citep{shan2022virtual}.
+These implementations exploit massive parallelism to dramatically reduce wall-clock time.
+These methods are increasingly being adopted in research and clinical workflows \citep{feng2022gpu}.